 Private Charles cocktail at Nick & Nora's

-Espresso Zabaione from Eau de Vie
+Espresso zabaione from Eau de Vie

 Eau de Vie’s next-level espresso martini begins with your choice of top-shelf vodka, rum or whisky.
-Coffee and maple syrup are stirred in by your mixologist, and saffron-vanilla mousse is layered on top.
+Coffee and maple syrup is stirred in by your mixologist, and saffron-vanilla mousse is layered on top.
 Then the whole concoction is chilled with liquid nitrogen to form a frozen cap.
 Give it a crack and get sipping!

 Little Brother’s Vietnamese coffee martini

 Feeling more inclined towards some Asian-inspired indulgence?
 Little Brother Cafe’s salted coconut espresso martini has plenty of zing.
 It’s a drinkable dream of spirit-fired Vietnamese coffee, topped with coconut shards and coffee beans.

 Curious coffee cocktails

 Follow W Melbourne’s spiral staircase underground to Curious.
 The drinks menu is split into key Melbourne themes, with an entire section dedicated to coffee.
 Try the 'blend 43', a combination of hemp seed infused vodka, cold brew and coffee liqueur.
 Take it sweet with a cherry infused rye and vermouth drop, or blend your daily brew with macadamia and mead.